RahulKodate/RahulKodate/README.md

 ### DisasterResilienceUSA: Disaster Management Network (Sept 2022 – Dec 2022)
 - Enhanced disaster preparedness and response capabilities by developing a comprehensive database using MySQL and Node.js, facilitating efficient data storage and retrieval, which significantly improved response times by 30% during critical situations.
 - Utilized data visualization tools to generate interactive and insightful reports, empowering stakeholders with actionable insights for better decision-making and resource allocation, resulting in a more effective disaster management network.

+## Leadership Experience

+- Orchestrated the development and execution of programs and workshops as a Student Program Assistant, achieving a 30% increase in program participation, a 25% improvement in student engagement and satisfaction, and a 20% rise in awareness and participation in diversity initiatives.

 ## Contact
 **Email:** kodate.ra@northeastern.edu